LSTM-Kirigaya/MaplessNavigation/README.md

 ---

 Use pybullet to build env RL algorithm needs.
-Mainly used robot in the project is `miniBox`, which described in `.\robot\miniBox.urdf`.
+Robot used in the project is `miniBox`, which is described in `.\robot\miniBox.urdf`.

 `miniBox` is a differentially dirven robot.